 boredomresearch are pleased to announce their new commission with the Human Cell Atlas (HCA), an exciting global research project that aims to create comprehensive reference maps of all human cells to describe and define the cellular basis of health and disease.
-As part of the HCA public engagement program, One Cell at a Time, brings artist and scientist together to reflect on a ‘speculative normality’ defined by advancements in single cell analysis. boredomresearch have been collaborating with biomedical researchers based at the Wellcome Centre for Human Genetics of the Nuffield Department of Medicine at the University of Oxford, including Melanie Dunstan, a scientist who is investigating the genetics and molecular biology in autoimmune diseases.
+As part of the HCA public engagement program, One Cell at a Time, brings artist and scientist together to reflect on a ‘speculative normality’ defined by advancements in single cell analysis. boredomresearch have been collaborating with biomedical researchers based at the Wellcome Centre for Human Genetics of the Nuffield Department of Medicine at the University of Oxford, including Marcin Pekalski and Melanie Dunstan, scientists who are investigating the genetics and molecular biology in autoimmune diseases.

 Exploring single cell analysis for their new artwork ‘Call of the Silent Cell’ boredomresearch are creating a cinematic expression informed by research on the cells of the immune system.
 Investigating how a new understanding of cells can inform our sense of self, both as beings made of cells and as individual parts of a wider ecological system.
 This artwork will form an allegory that reveals a wider conceptualisation of health across different frames of reference to extend the artists body of work centred on interconnectedness between environmental and biomedical health.

 Call of the Silent Cell is being delivered in partnership with Fusion Arts alongside a series of online community workshops with boredomresearch in 2021.
 Participants will explore hybrid art and science, learning about cell biology research and applying creative understanding with custom software tools to create simulations of cellular interactions inspired by cytokine storms common to autoimmune disease and Covid-19.